 - Herniated and ruptured discs

 - Direct injuries to the spinal cord itself

 Some spinal cord injuries, such as whiplash, may resolve themselves in a few days or weeks with rest and some over-the-counter pain relievers.
 Herniated or ruptured discs may be temporary or permanent, depending on the severity.
 Spinal fractures may improve with surgery, physical therapy, and rest, or be permanent.
 Joints within the spine are like a hinge between each vertebra, and these can be injured in accidents.
 Facet joint injuries may need to have therapy, injections, ablation or chiropractic treatments.
 Spinal stenosis is an actual deterioration of the spine after an accident.
 Finally, some spinal cord injuries are so severe that they cause permanent paralysis.
 Each spinal cord injury victim will have a different experience and different prognosis.

 Contact an Experienced Accident Lawyer

-If you were injured in an accident and suffered a spinal cord injury, contact the experienced personal injury attorneys at Easton & Easton at 800-461-8259 or online today to discuss how you may be able to receive compensation.
+If you were injured in an accident and suffered a spinal cord injury, contact the experienced spinal cord injury attorneys in Orange County at Easton & Easton at 800-461-8259 or online today to discuss how you may be able to receive compensation.